etherealvisage/pineseed/README.md

 Pineseed (working codename) is intended to be a 2D platformer adventure game.
-Unlike most such games, however, Pineseed is being designed with a specific focus on de-escalation and on 'conversational combat', where you face down mighty enemies threatening the local area with . . . your words and your wits.
+Unlike most such games, however, Pineseed is being designed with a specific focus on de-escalation and on 'conversational combat', where you face down mighty enemies threatening the local area with naught but your words and your wits.

-Pineseed is currently under development as the authors spend some of their free time working on creating both the story as well as the engine.
+Pineseed is currently under development as the authors spend some of their free time working on creating both the story as well as the engine and editor.

 ### System requirements